groupdocs/reference.groupdocs.com/content/sites/groupdocs/conversion/english/java/com.groupdocs.conversion.filetypes/videofiletype/_index.md

 ```

-The Advanced Systems Format (ASF) is a digital multimedia container designed primarily for storing and transmitting media streams.
+Windows Media Video is the compressed video format developed by Microsoft.
+After the standardization by the Society of Motion Picture and Television Engineers (SMPTE), WMV is now considered to be an open standard format.
 Learn more about this file format [here][].

 [here]: https://docs.fileformat.com/video/wmv/